 Most of your weekly assignments will be case analyses.
-Instructions for each week's assignment will be included in the Saturday post.
-For cases, I will post several questions about the case.
-You must select one of these questions and answer it in a single page.
-Only the first page will be graded.
+Instructions for each week's assignment will be included in the Friday post.
+Typically, I will post several questions about the case or instruction for the assignment.
+You must come to class prepared to discuss all of these questions in detail.
+Please feel free to ask questions of each other about the case online before class.

 There is no one particular style for a good case study analysis.
-But, there are some common elements to excellent submissions (additional, grade-specific criteria are provided at the end of this syllabus):
+But, there are some common elements to excellent contributions.

-- The opening of the analysis makes it immediately clear which case study and what question is being addressed. - You have cited specific details regarding key facts and issues of the case.
-Instead of general observations about information technology or organizations that apply to any problem, draw details from the case study itself.
+- Be clear about the questions and your position on them.
+Take a position. - Instead of general observations about IT governance or organizations that apply to any problem, draw details from the case study itself.
 Analyses, observations, and suggestions should be tied directly to those key facts and issues.
-You can also draw on the other readings in the course to inform and support your arguments. - After analyzing the details of the case study, discuss how its specific issues have broader application.
+You can also draw on the other readings in the course to inform and support your arguments. - After analyzing the details of the case study, think about how its specific issues have broader application.
 In other words, use your analysis to provide some advice to managerial decision-makers that can be applied to other situations beyond this case. - Provide a balanced perspective.
 For example, when making a recommendation explain the pros and cons, providing both the rationale (the why) as well as its feasibility (the how).
-Well-considered recommendations include discussion of potential issues with your solution and conditions that should be in place for your recommendation to be successful.

-Policy
+Policy Project

-For our discussion of IT policies, you and your partner will write a specific IT policy.
-Using what you have learned from the Sisco reading, you will write an appropriate policy for a hypothetical firm that does \$50MM of sales with 100 employees and 10 IT people.
-You will also create a short (maximum 5 minute) video explaining your policy.
+For our discussion of IT policies, your team will write a specific IT security policy on one of the topics listed below.
+Using what you have learned from the readings and your own research, you will:

+Write an appropriate policy for a hypothetical firm that does \$50MM of sales with 100 employees and 10 IT people.

+- Identify the controls that will need to be put in place to ensure the policy is followed. - Create a short (maximum 5 minute) video that explains the policy and why it is vital to the employees of your hypothetical company.

 Your team will post both the video and your policy document on the class blog.
 Everyone is expected to read and comment on a minimum of four different policies.

-You can choose to work on any one of the following policies:
+You must choose to work on one of the following policies: